-Most individuals can be categorized as having a dominant learning style.
+Most individuals are known for their dominant learning style.
 This learning style comes naturally to us and makes it easier to learn things taught in that modality

 - If we can identify the style early on, we can enhance the way our child learns

-- There are three main types of learning — kinaesthetic, visual, and auditory.
+- There are three main types of learning — kinesthetic, visual, and auditory.

 1) VISUAL LEARNERS

-They enjoy visual activities (such as art), like books with illustrations, interested in the world and objects around him or them.
+They enjoy visual activities (such as art), like books with illustrations, interested in the world and objects around them.

 Teaching tip: Using books, flowcharts, pictures, written recollection while teaching